 It isn't contagious but it can be nasty.
-Cabin Fever symptoms may include excessive sleeping, moodiness, restlessness, irritability, irrationality, frustration, crankiness, forgetfulness, sudden bursts of laughter or tears, and distrust of other individuals.
+Cabin Fever symptoms may include excessive sleeping, moodiness, restlessness, irritability, irrationality, frustration, crankiness, forgetfulness, sudden bursts of laughter or tears, or an irrational distrust of other individuals.

 The person suffering from cabin fever will feel a desperate need to escape from their current confines to get outside or to get away from their current circumstances.
 They begin to act in an irrational manner.

 Fortunately not too many people now-a-days experience the long periods of isolation required to bring about a severe bout of cabin fever.
 We may get a little bored or caged in during wet or cold weather but generally we are not too drastically harmed by our brief periods of separation from our friends or family.